coolshou/relayDuino/README.md

     > avrelay -s 1 1
     #set Power pin OFF
     > avrelay -s 1 0
+# Use python to control relayDuino's  power pin

 # Use usbasp_uart to communicate with the relayDuino (interactive)
     #require libusb-1.0-0-dev